stefanus-nanami/nus-emacs-settings/README.md

 (provide 'llm-provider)
 ```

+The contents below `~/.emacs.d/local` will be automatically ignored by Git.

 # Dictionary
 On macOS, I use default dictionary service provided by the OS.
 On UNIX, I use